 A node running, showing how many blocks were proposed and accepted, current blocks, slots and connected nodes, last generated hash, computational information, epoch and network processes and a basic log info segment.

-Run node in the background
+Run node in the background the first time

 When running in the background, add parameter --use-log-view and replace --rm for -d